openconfig/featureprofiles/feature/gribi/ate_tests/hierarchical_weight_resolution_test/README.md

         *   NH: (31/32) * (16/241) ~ 6.432% traffic received by ATE port-2 VLAN ID

-    *   A deviation of 0.2% is allowed for each VLAN for now.
+    *   A tolerance of 0.2% is allowed for each VLAN for now.

 ## Config Parameter Coverage